 During his lifetime, Thomas Kinkade dedicated countless hours to raising funds and awareness for many charitable organizations around the world.
 He selflessly gave his time and talent in the pursuit of helping those in need.
-The Thomas Kinkade Company is committed to carrying on Thom’s vision of Sharing the Light and assisting community organizations that are making a difference in people’s lives.
+Thomas Kinkade Studios is committed to carrying on Thom’s vision of Sharing the Light and assisting community organizations that are making a difference in people’s lives.

 Early in his career Thomas Kinkade realized the impact his artwork could make when Rotary International asked for his help in raising funds for their various charities.
 Thom painted The Rotary Meeting, with all proceeds of the sales going to the Rotary Club.
 This print is still being sold today and has raised hundreds of thousands of dollars for the many community charities that Rotary International supports.